Gokula Krishna

-Gokula Krishna is a 2012 Kannada romantic comedy film directed by B. M. Jayakannan and produced jointly by P. Shekar Gowda and Narayan Swamy.
+Gokula Krishna is a 2012 Kannada romantic comedy film written and directed by B. M. Jayakannan and produced jointly by P. Shekar Gowda and Narayan Swamy.
 It stars Prajwal Devraj and Ananya in the lead roles.
 Ananya makes her Kannada debut with this film.
 Bhavya, Jai Jagadish, Srinath, Doddanna and Sadhu Kokila among others play the supporting roles.
 S. A. Rajkumar is the score and soundtrack composer.
 The film made its theatrical release on 19 October 2012.

 Production

 The tantrums of Krishna after arriving from foreign stay for 15 years and how he starts respecting the elders after falling in love are the major portion of this film ‘Gokula Krishna.